Comprehensive Eye Examination

 We spend time explaining the eye examination findings to you so you can better understand any changes that may have occurred in your eyes and why.

-These recommendations may be in the form of vision correction (glasses/contact lenses), eye exercises, additional eye assessments, specific eye treatments, referral to an eye specialist or a follow-up review.
+These recommendations may be in the form of vision correction (glasses/contact lenses), eye exercises, additional eye assessments, specific eye treatments, referral to an eye specialist or a follow-up eye care consultation review.

 5. Additional eye assessments